StioStudio/ideas/Build System.md

 # Build System
-NodeBuldier.js is a system that makes it easy to make different relazes of the product.
+NodeBuldier.js is a system that makes it easy to make different releases of the product.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1Nzc4MDI0MF19
+eyJoaXN0b3J5IjpbLTEwMTEwNDgyNThdfQ==
 -->